deepsense-ai/seahorse/docs/bundled_image_overview.md

 ## Overview

 Seahorse is an <a target="_blank" href="http://spark.apache.org">Apache Spark</a>
-platform that allows you to create Spark applications using web-based, interactive user interface.
+platform that allows you to create Spark applications using a web-based interactive user interface.
 Seahorse bundled image is a virtual machine containing all necessary components to easily run Seahorse.

 <img class="img-responsive" src="./img/bundled_image_overview.png" />